-The BPI Group's Bills payable (Note 16) include mainly funds borrowed from various banking institutions which were lent out to customers of the BPI Group in accordance with the agreed financing programs.
-Loans and advances arising from these financing programs serve as collateral for this liability (Note 10).
+The BPI Group's Bills payable (Note 16) include mainly funds borrowed from various banking institutions which were lent out to customers of the BPI Group.
+As at December 31, 2021 and 2020, the BPI Group has no outstanding loans and advances used as security for bills payable (Note 10).